influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/functions/built-in/transformations/range.md

 _**Data type:** Duration or Timestamp_

 ### stop
-Specifies the exclusive newest time to be included in the results.
+Specifies the newest time to be included in the results.
 Defaults to `now`.

 Relative stop times are defined using negative durations.
 Negative durations are relative to now.